MasahikoSawada/pg_promoter/README.md

 # Overview
-pg_promoter module works fine only on standby server side. pg_promoter continues to do ping to primary server every pg_promoter.keepalive_time second using simple query 'SELECT 1'.
+pg_promoter module works fine only on standby server side. pg_promoter continues polling to primary server every pg_promoter.keepalive_time second using simple query 'SELECT 1'.
-If pg_promoter failes to ping pg_promoter.keepalive_count time(s),
+If pg_promoter failes to poll pg_promoter.keepalive_count time(s),
 pg_promoter will promote standby server to master server, and then exit its process.
 That is, fail over time can be calculated with this formula.